igz-us-sales/igz-troubleshooting/README.md

 ## General Steps
 ### MLRun UI
-Adi guide
+View MLRun function code, artifacts, inputs, parameters, and more all per specific run.
+Organized by project.

+### Nuclio UI
+View Nuclio function configuration and logs in UI.
+Organized by project.

 ### KubeFlow Pipeline UI
-Monitor pipeline execution and view pod logs
+Monitor pipeline execution and view pod logs.

 ### Grafana Dashboard
-Check CPU/Mem/GPU utilization
+Monitor CPU/Mem/GPU utilization with pre-built or custom dashboards.
+Set up alerts in Slack or email when a particular value exceeds a specified limit.

 ### Jupyter Terminal
 #### Kubectl